Microplastics: Human health

 Recent studies have revealed that microplastics and nanoplastics can impair cellular metabolism in both in vitro and in vivo models.
 After exposure to negatively charged carboxylated polystyrene nanoparticles measuring 20 nm, basolateral K+ ion channels were found to be activated in human lung cells.
 The nanoplastic particles caused persistent and concentration-dependent increases in short-circuit currents by the activation of the ion channels and the stimulation of Cl− and HCO3− ion efflux.
 Furthermore, 30 nm polystyrene nanoparticles induced large vesicle-like structures in the endocytic route in macrophages and human cancer cell lines A549, HepG-2, and HCT116.
 As a result, vesicle transport and the distribution of proteins involved in cytokinesis are blocked, thus stimulating the formation of binucleated cells.

+An article from Stanford Medicine reported that microplastics are widespread, and are invariably found in the human body.
+Even babies contain microplastics, from the placenta and breast milk.
+The brain, heart, and fluids such as urine have been found to have traces of microplastics and nano plastics.
+Early evidence suggests that these particles are harmful with animal and cellular studies, connecting them with inflammation, immune disruption, tissue damage, digestive issues, and respiratory health risks.
+A study from 2024 found that patients with microplastics in their arterial plaque were at a higher risk of heart attack, stroke, and death.
+Recently, studies have found that exposure to microplastics can alter gene expression, potentially leading to vascular disease and long-lasting conditions.

+The results of several high-profile studies of microplastics in the human body have been contested.
+Fats in human tissue may be mistaken for plastic polyethylene and PVC plastics in certain tests for microplastics in human organs.
+Also, coatings on laboratory gloves can rub off during handling in tests and cause error in infrared light techniques used to scan for microplastics.
+The authors of the relevant study, however, point out that even a lower amount of plastics in human tissue is unacceptable, saying "there should be none."

 Prevention

 Dust control

 Some of the suggested dust control measures include "lining cutting areas with tarps, cutting inside a protective tent, and using vacuum bags on power tool" when cutting materials like Trex and Azek.
 The cost of these measures is low."
-Street sweeping may also inhibited the spread of pollutants by gathering significant amounts of dirty materials from the extensive construction, renovation and reconstruction projects of road tunnels, bridges, roads and buildings.
+Street sweeping may also inhibit the spread of pollutants by gathering significant amounts of dirty materials from the extensive construction, renovation and reconstruction projects of road tunnels, bridges, roads and buildings.